Best Ski Poles - Feature Image

 Some skiers prefer composite ski poles because they are lightweight and have a lot of flex.
 This makes them great for skiing in powdery snow.
 Others prefer aluminum poles because they are more durable and have a more solid feel.

-Do ski poles really make a difference?
+Do ski poles make a difference?

 What is the best ski pole Length?